naryou/BIO302_Group-Project-A/README.md

 *Students: Melisa & Michelle*

+## Study system:
+*Primula boveana* (Primulaceae)
+Endemic to Sinai, Egypt; critically endangered with only ca. 200 individuals in the wild.
+Homostylous (only one flower morph, due to loss of heterostyly)

+Genome size: 450Mb (Flow Cytometry and K-mer count)
+Ploidy: diploid, 2n=20
+Data generated: Nanopore (100x total), WGS shotgun, Hi-C (Arima)

 ## On this [Galaxy history](), you find the following data

 - Whole  Genome Shotgun Sequencing of Primula boveana.
 This is Illumina short reads, paired-end (PE), 150bp.